awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 ### Allowing Specific NFS Clients to Mount Your File Share<a name="nfs-client-mount"></a>

 We recommend that you change the allowed NFS client settings for your file share\.
 If you don't, any client on your network can mount your file share\.
-For information about how to edit your NFS client settings, see [Editing Allowed NFS Clients](#edit-nfs-client)\.
+For information about how to edit your NFS client settings, see [Editing Access Settings for Your NFS File Share](#edit-nfs-client)\.